lofidewanto/maven-deps-analyzer/README.md

 Replace `<version>` with the appropriate version number of the built JAR file.

-## (3) Start directly with Java command line with specific command
+### (3) Start Directly with Java Command Line Using a Specific Command

-### To run specific commands using the `java -jar` command, use the following format:
+To run specific commands using the `java -jar` command, use the following format:

 ```sh
 java -jar target/maven-deps-analyzer-<version>.jar <command> [options]